-An error page informs a visitor when there is a problem accessing your site.
-Each type of problem has its own code.
-For example, a visitor who enters a non-existent URL will see a 404 error, while an unauthorized user trying to access a restricted area of your site will see a 401 error.
-Basic error pages are automatically provided by the web server (Apache).
-However, if you prefer, you can create a custom error page for any valid HTTP status code beginning in 4 or 5.
+Error pages play a crucial role in informing visitors about issues when they try to access your site.
+Each problem has its own status code.
+For instance, a 404 error appears when a visitor enters a non-existent URL, and a 401 error shows up for an unauthorized user trying to access a restricted area.
+While basic error pages are automatically provided by the web server (Apache), you can create custom error pages for any valid HTTP status code starting with 4 or 5 using cPanel.

-If this account manages more than one domain, select the domain for which you wish to edit an error page from the Managing menu.
+- If your account manages more than one domain, select the domain for which you want to edit an error page from the 'Managing' menu.

-- To display information on the error page about the visitor who accessed your site, click the appropriate buttons for the information that you wish to display.
+- To display visitor-specific information on the error page, click the appropriate buttons for the information you want to display.

-- Enter additional HTML code to further customize your error pages.
+- You can enter additional HTML code to further customize your error pages.